 Post and beam kits: Post and beam timber framing is the method of creating framed structures of heavy timber, jointed together by various means, but most commonly lap jointing, and then later pegged mortise and tenon joints.
 Post and beam framing uses fewer, larger wooden members, commonly timbers in the range of 15 to 30 cm (6" to 12").
 Go to my Post and Beam provider review.

 Steel frame home kits: Steel frame usually refers to a building technique with a "skeleton frame" of vertical steel columns and horizontal I-beams, constructed in a rectangular grid to support the floors, roof and walls of a building which are all attached to the frame.
 Most kit home providers have a steel frame alternative these days.

 Steel frame home kits are a great alternative to 'stick built' homes and offer many advantages, not least pest resistance and 'true square' frames.
 Go to my Steel frame kit page for more info.

-Traditional yurts consist of a circular wooden frame carrying a felt cover.
+Yurt kits: Traditional yurts consist of a circular wooden frame carrying a felt cover.
 Modern yurts are made using hi-tech materials.
 They are highly engineered and built for extreme weather conditions and erecting one can take days and they are not intended to be moved often.
+They are also provided as wooden and steel kits with modern cladding.
 Go to my Yurt page for more info.